DR. ROBERT MISBIN

 Other Volunteer Activities

 Dr. Misbin lectures on opera in the greater Washington, DC area.
 He has served as an English language coach in the Young Artists Program at Washington National Opera and as a timekeeper in the Feder String Competition of Washington Performing Arts.
-In addition to donating the first prize for PARTNERS’ Vocal Competition since its inception, Dr. Misbin sponsors a chamber music competition at Levine Music, special awards for young string players with Washington Performing Arts, the student performance fund of the National Philharmonic Orchestra, and the Chicago Metamorphosis Orchestra Project.
+Dr. Misbin sponsors a chamber music competition at Levine Music, special awards for young string players with Washington Performing Arts, the student performance fund of the National Philharmonic Orchestra, and the Chicago Metamorphosis Orchestra Project.
 He is a member of the Encore Society of the Metropolitan Opera, the concert selection committee of the Heritage Hunt community in Gainesville, Virginia, for which he also started the classical music and opera group, and the Legacy Societies of WETA, WMPT, and WBJC.